 Daily we come across the launch of many upgraded chatting apps.
 Baba Ramdev recently launched Kimbho chatting app similar to WhatsApp to lead the race in swadeshi style.
 Where this app was claimed to be secure, French security researcher Elliot Alderson termed it a “security disaster.”

 Alderson tweeted that he went through the app where he is able to easily access messages of all the users.
-Not only this, he was also able to access the personal user ID and the phone numbers of the users using the app.
+Not only this, but he was also able to access the personal user ID and the phone numbers of the users using the app.

-The researcher further claims that this app is the copy-paste version of Bolo app.
-Here he pointed out that the app description and the format for the OTP SMS for authentication for the Kimbho app were same as the one for Bolo Messenger.
-Thus Alderson suggests not to download Kimbho app as it has many security and other related flaws.
+The researcher further claims that this app is the copy-paste version of the Bolo app.
+Here he pointed out that the app description and the format for the OTP SMS for authentication for the Kimbho app were the same as the one for Bolo Messenger.
+Thus Alderson suggests not to download the Kimbho app as it has many security and other related flaws.

 He claimed in his tweet that these apps are collecting a considerable amount of data without indicating the scope of the collection.
 The names of official websites like Indian Post, ISRO and BSNL are also in the list.

-Kimbho was launched and made available to Android and iOS users free of cost from Google Play Store and Apple App Store yesterday.
+Kimbho was launched and made available to Android and iOS users free of cost from the Google Play Store and Apple App Store yesterday.
 This app supports all from group chats to video calling.